Private Investigator

 Process deliverers must sign a notarized affidavit upon completion of service detailing how, when, where and to whom the documents were delivered.
 This affidavit is a legal document and must be filed with the court of jurisdiction.
 Clients are strongly advised to always hire a licensed process server when governmental regulation is in effect on the profession in a particular geographic region.

-Process Servers and Investigators
+Legal Process and Investigators

 Process service, as an industry, has a bad reputation and servers generally have many myths revolving around their line of work.
 The fact is that most citizens do not understand process service and are generally mistaken by thinking they can avoid service or deny being served.